A Time for Choosing: Aftermath and legacy

-In 2014, Professor Steven F. Hayward, Professor of Public Policy at Pepperdine University and Reagan biographer, looked back at the speech and said, "at the time, critics thought the speech was too emotional; while others thought it was too controversial.
+In 2014, Steven F. Hayward, Professor of Public Policy at Pepperdine University and Reagan biographer, looked back at the speech and said, "at the time, critics thought the speech was too emotional; while others thought it was too controversial.
 But after the speech, it was clear that Ronald Reagan and his ideas were simply irresistible."

-'A Time For Choosing' ushered in a conservative movement in American Politics at a time when the country was looking for strong leadership following President Kennedy's Assassination, a growing welfare state, and a raging Cold War.
+"A Time for Choosing" ushered in a conservative movement in American politics at a time when the country was looking for strong leadership following John F. Kennedy's assassination, and while experiencing both a growing welfare state and a raging Cold War.
 Reagan's speech in 1964 not only made him the leader of this movement but also earned him the nickname "The Great Communicator" in recognition of his effective oratory skills.
+Among Reagan's admirers, "A Time for Choosing" is known simply as "The Speech".